pythongssapi/python-gssapi/docs/source/index.rst

 to access underlying GSSAPI functionality.
 Additionally certain extensions are currently only available from the low-level API.

+To get started, check out the :doc:`tutorials page <tutorials>` or jump straight into the :doc:`high-level API documentation <gssapi>`.

 .. toctree::
    :hidden:
    :maxdepth: 3

    gssapi.rst
    gssapi.raw.rst
+   tutorials.rst

 Indices and tables